TaiwoOmotayo/Tenet/README.md

 # Tenet
-atafest project on leveraging data analytics to enhance student performance in African secondary schools, focusing on JAMB and WASSCE exams.
+Datafest project on leveraging data analytics to enhance student performance in African secondary schools, focusing on JAMB and WASSCE exams.